sepatel/maven-scm-version-plugin/README.md

 of which include allowing multiple parallel development initiatives in a group without manual alteration of version numbers.
-Thus any system for continuous build would not stomp upon one another giving the most recent commiter the winning artifact for use downstream by others.
+Thus any system for continuous build would not stomp upon one another giving the most recent committer the winning artifact for use downstream by others.

 It would also make merges back into the main codebase easier in that it would not cause for conflicts on the pom.xml file itself simply because the version number was manually changed to resolve the above mentioned issue.

-There are nother reasons for the version numbers to be dynamically set at build time rather then via a predetermined value and this plugin is to help work around the lack of said capability within the core maven capabilities.
+There are another reasons for the version numbers to be dynamically set at build time rather then via a predetermined value and this plugin is to help work around the lack of said capability within the core maven capabilities.